 - Flour.
 The primary ingredient in the roux, along with the butter.

 - Butter.
 Fat brings the gravy together by forming the base for the roux.

 - Olive Oil.
 Roux can use either butter or oil, or a mix of both.
 For today’s roux, we’re opting for a mix of both.
 The addition of oil helps keep the roux from becoming too thick.

 - Pan Drippings.
 A bit more fat for the roux, plus delicious ‘meaty flavor.’
 This also adds in needed moisture.

 - Bouillon.
 A good bouillon is, in my opinion, a must-have for ‘most’ gravy recipes.
 This is especially true if the gravy is being use as a ‘table sauce.’
 Personally, I’m using Better Than Bouillon, which is acting as the flavor base for the gravy we’re using on the roast.

 - Salt.
-Plain table salt is all you need here.
+Kosher salt for best results, although plain table salt is all you need here.

 - Pepper.
 Freshly ground black pepper.
 I do prefer fresh ground, or even mortar ground pepper for my gravies, as the difference in aroma is quite noticeable.